shlomitsharoni/darwin3/doc/phys_pkgs/darwin_equations.rst

 Model equations
 ^^^^^^^^^^^^^^^

-The basic model equations are (omitting transport terms handled by the ptracers package):
+The basic model equations are (omitting transport terms handled by the ptracers package, sinking and swimming terms discussed in :numref:`para_phys_pkg_darwin_sink` and terms correcting conservation with the linear free surface formulation discussed in :numref:`para_phys_pkg_darwin_linfs`):

 .. math::